Prasannaverse13/CodeClarity/README.md

            "name": "CodeClarity Code Mentor",
            "shortDescription": "AI assistant for code understanding.",
            "greeting": "Hi!
 I am the CodeClarity Code Mentor.
-How can I help with your code?", "ownerID": "$YOUR_USER_ID", // This links the replica to the user "private": false, // Or true, depending on your needs "slug": "codeclarity-code-mentor",
+How can I help with your code?", "ownerID": "$YOUR_USER_ID", // This links the replica to the user created in step 2 "private": false, // Or true, depending on your needs "slug": "codeclarity-code-mentor",
            "llm": { "provider": "openai", "model": "gpt-4o" } // Or your preferred LLM